Jetroid/jetroid.github.io/_posts/2016-08-12-the-pursuit-of-speed.md

 I moved my [custom css includes script](https://gist.github.com/Jetroid/bd71e5bbc2de763d0973e706efc91d7c) into it's own file, called main.scss, itself an include file.
 Able to include this from my 'default' layout, I completely inlined my CSS.
-This stops the browser having to download it seperately.
+This stops the browser having to download it separately.
 As my CSS is all relatively small (As will be almost all CSS I include on my site), this doesn't cause any problems.